webofdata/specification-archived/specification.md

 ### DataSets

 A dataset is a collection of entities.
-It provides a container into which new entities can be managed (created, deleted, updated, located).
+It provides a container where entities can be managed (created, deleted, updated, located).

 Datasets can contain as most 1 entity with any given subject identifier.
 This means that the subject identifier is the unique key for an entity in a dataset.
 But, an entity with the same subject identifier can exist in other datasets.

-Splitting the store into datasets allows for more than one representation of the same subject (an entity with the same subject identifier as another entity) to be in a single store.
+Splitting the store into datasets allows for more than one representation of the same subject (an entity with the same subject identifier as another entity) to exist in a single store.

-Datasets should be able to provide a list of which entities have changed since a given point.
-The way this point marker is defined is opaque and left to the implementation to decide.
-Typical examples would be a datetime value, or a sequence number.

 When resolving a request for a subject identifier against a store then by default the lookup is across all datasets.
 In this case it is possible for more than one entity with the same subject identifier to be located.
 When this occurs the entity representations should be merged as described below.
 A client can request that lookup only occurs in the context of one dataset.
 In this case, due to the fact that within a dataset there is exaclty 0 or 1 entity with a given subject identifier, at most 1 entity will be located.